 - Next, roll out the upper two corners, so they are squared rather than rounded.
 Then, roll out the lower two corners.

 - Lift the dough to loosen up and pull the four corners to create a nice vertical rectangle.
 Make sure the dough is an even thickness from the center to the edges.
 If the edges are slightly thick or have any air bubbles, use the heel of your hand to press down the edges or pop the bubbles.
-The rectangle should be roughly 18 cm x 21 cm (7 in. x 8 in.).
+The rectangle should be roughly 18 x 21 cm (7 x 8 inches).
 Tip: I noticed from my own experience that if I don’t roll out the dough evenly at this stage, it affects the shape when I roll up the dough later.

 - Fold the dough in thirds, starting with the right third.
 Bring the dough to the left one-third line, lightly and gently pressing the edge down so it stays in place.
 Tip: If the dough sticks to the work surface, gently detach; do not pull, or else the surface of the dough will not become smooth.
 Always gently handle your dough with care and do not stress the dough.